Let's Adore Jesus-Eucharist! | Home >> Varia >> Bachelor's Kit

 What is the most important tool in my toolbox?
 Of course, it's "Caution, the Safety Goat"!

 Seriously, the most important tool in any toolbox is your head: your head filled with skills, especially the skill of working safely.
 The idea of a ridiculous plastic toy that screams when you push the button, with a card glued to it containing actual safety information, doesn't take up much space in your toolbox, and might occupy enough space in your memory to save your life or prevent a serious injury.

-(Terminological note: the usual expression is "Prudence, the Safety Goat", but Prudence is the most important human virtue, upon which our entire quest for happiness depends.
+(Terminological note: all this originated in a YouTube video by "AvE", and he uses the expression "Prudence, the Safety Goat", but Prudence is the most important human virtue, upon which our entire quest for happiness depends.
 "Caution", the virtue of avoiding traps and pitfalls (in our case, hazardous situations in the workplace) is only a small part of Prudence.)